 While daily quiet time with God is definitely an important practice, let’s not stop there!
 The truth is, God isn’t limited to a specific place or time block—He is everywhere (Jeremiah 23:23-24; Psalms 139:7-12) and fills all things (Ephesians 1:23).
 No matter where we go or what we do, God is present, and we have an opportunity to connect with Him and enjoy Him if only we’ll turn our hearts and attention toward Him.

 While I hope these ideas help you connect with God in new ways, they’re just a sampling of the ways we can commune with Him.
 I pray that together, we continue to find fun and creative ways to meet with God.
 As we do, we will be filled with fresh joy throughout our days because, as King David declared, it’s in God’s presence that we find the fullness of joy (Psalm 16:11)!

 Photo Credit: ©Israel Sundseth/Unsplash

-Carina Alanson is a former professional counselor turned writer, editor, and course creator who is passionate about helping women live with purpose and grow in their relationship with God.
-She lives in the subarctic town of Fairbanks, Alaska, where she enjoys scenic drives with her husband, snowshoeing, and reading by the fire.
-To connect with Carina and find resources for purposeful living, visit carinaalanson.com or find her on Instagram @carinaalanson.
+Carina Alanson is a former professional counselor turned writer and artist who is passionate about helping women live with purpose and grow in their relationship with God.
+She lives in the subarctic town of Fairbanks, Alaska, where she enjoys going on scenic drives with her husband, skiing, snowshoeing, and reading by the fire.
+Visit carinaalanson.com to connect with Carina and get her free journaling workbook, How Do I Know if a Desire is From God?
+5 Questions to Help You Decide, plus other resources for purposeful living.
+You can also connect with her on Instagram @carinaalanson and on Facebook @carinaalanson.